breatheco-de/content/src/content/lesson/what-is-sql-database.md

 COMMIT;
 ```

-### ROLLBACK;

-The ROLLBACK command is the transactional command used to undo transactions that have not already been saved to the database.

-The ROLLBACK command can only be used to undo transactions since the last COMMIT or ROLLBACK command was issued.
+##### ROLLBACK statement

+The `ROLLBACK` command restores your database to your last COMMIT.
+You can also use it with the SAVEPOINT command to jump to a point you have saved during an ongoing transaction.

-The syntax for ROLLBACK command is as follows:
+The syntax for the command is as follows:

 ```SQL
 //any operation before the rollback